mikehearn/nodejvm/docsite/docs/using-from-kotlin.md

 ```

 The `nodejs` block synchronises with the NodeJS event loop, thus making access to the JavaScript engine safe.

+Remember Kotlin supports **multi-line strings** using `"""`.
+This is extremely convenient for embedding
+JavaScript into Kotlin files.
+If the string is passed in via a simple dataflow (with no intermediate methods)
+then IntelliJ will properly code highlight and do auto-complete for the embedded JavaScript via the
+[language injection](/language-injection) feature!
+Just watch out that a pointless `.trimIndent()` doesn't
+sneak in there, which will break injection.

 ## Values